Stephen Cisarik, Newmark San Francisco

 What do you like to do when you’re not working?

-I love hanging with my wife and son, traveling, golfing and being social.
+I love spending time with my wife, son and family, traveling, golfing, and being social.
 Being a husband and dad is my greatest accomplishment.

 Tell us about your team.
-How do you manage it and how'd it come together?
+How do you manage it, and how did it come together?

-Currently, I have two others on my team (though we would like to add more).
-It's not official in writing, but we decided to approach this business as a unit at the beginning of 2025.
-It's been one of the best decisions of our careers, as each person has a different strength that shows throughout an office evaluation.
-We meet weekly but also come together for quarterly audits; evaluating the numbers and identifying what worked and did not work.
-Over communication is essential for alignment; knowing who controls what and who is responsible for managing client interactions.
+Currently, I have two others on my team (though we’d like to add more).
+It’s not official in writing, but we decided to approach this business as a unit at the beginning of 2025.
+It’s been one of the best decisions of our careers, as each person brings a different strength to office evaluations.
+We meet weekly and also conduct quarterly audits to review the numbers and assess what worked and what didn’t.
+Overcommunication is essential for alignment—knowing who controls what and who’s responsible for managing client interactions.

-What impact have you seen technology place on the industry and how do you think technology will continue to impact the business?
+What impact have you seen technology have on the industry, and how do you think it will continue to evolve?

-Traditionally, real estate firms don't like change.
-That said, we're in a unique time of history where if you don't adopt the new technology you will fall behind.
-I believe AI is going to drastically impact our efficiency and effectiveness when it comes to document reviews.
-The days of taking hours to abstract a lease will subside, leaving brokers with more time to dedicate to business development.
+Traditionally, real estate firms have been resistant to change.
+That said, we’re in a unique moment in history where, if you don’t adopt new technology, you’ll fall behind.
+I believe AI will drastically improve our efficiency and effectiveness when it comes to document reviews.
+The days of spending hours abstracting a lease will fade, giving brokers more time to focus on business development.

 Our thanks to Stephen for sharing his experience and perspective.